 Average highs of 19°C in the summer

-The west coast of Scotland is home to some of the UK’s most breathtaking scenery, none so much as the region of Argyll — home to 23 inhabited islands, many with rugged, white-sand beaches.
-Wildlife lovers will appreciate the area’s nature reserves, where sightings of golden eagles, red deer, otters, puffins and seals are common.
+The west coast of Scotland is home to some of the UK’s most breathtaking scenery.
+None so much as the region of Argyll — home to 23 inhabited islands, many with rugged, white-sand beaches.
+Wildlife lovers will appreciate the area’s nature reserves.
+Sightings of golden eagles, red deer, otters, puffins and seals are common.

-Choose from a range of accommodation such as B&Bs or holiday cottages; or for the wild at heart, camping or bothies.
-With castles, gardens and abbeys, as well as water sports, breweries and distilleries, there really is something for everyone in this less-visited part of Scotland.
-Before you travel, check what’s open here.
+Choose from a range of accommodation, such as B&Bs or holiday cottages – or, for the wild at heart, camping or bothies.
+Families can discover castles, gardens and abbeys.
+Couples and groups may appreciate water sports, breweries and distilleries.
+There really is something for everyone in this less-visited part of Scotland.
+Before you travel, check what’s happening here.

 Kelso, Scottish Borders